lionelmace/iks-lab/book/appendix-terraform.md

 1. Check Terraform installation by running **terraform** in your terminal or command prompt window.
 You should see a list of **Common commands**.

 ## Install IBM Cloud Provider

-1. Download the latest version of IBM Cloud Provider plugin. [https://github.com/IBM-Cloud/terraform-provider-ibm/releases](https://github.com/IBM-Cloud/terraform-provider-ibm/releases)
+1. Download the IBM Cloud Provider plugin. [https://github.com/IBM-Cloud/terraform-provider-ibm/releases](https://github.com/IBM-Cloud/terraform-provider-ibm/releases)

 1. Extract the archive